xdanieldzd/Scarlet/README.md

 * __Compression__
  * GZip (generic; also ex.
 Dengeki Bunko: Fighting Climax, PS Vita version)
  * NIS LZS (ex.
 Disgaea 4, PS3 and PS Vita versions)
- * Nintendo DS LZSS-0x10 (ex.
+ * Nintendo DS LZSS-0x10 (generic; also ex.
 Shin Megami Tensei: Devil Survivor Overclocked)

 Note that support for these is not 100% complete (especially Capcom TEX is lacking), as well as the unintentional bias towards NIS games.